 Here are some ways of getting your metrics data into Datadog:

-- The simplest and most common method is via DogStatsD, the StatsD server bundled with the Datadog Agent.
+- A common method is via DogStatsD, the StatsD server bundled with the Datadog Agent.
 To learn more read our guide along with this great article.

 - Submit metrics directly to Datadog's HTTP API